matthewcobb/techbikers/index.md

 ---
 ## Our mission

 Techbikers is a collaboration of the London tech startup community to help children in need by supporting literacy charity Room to Read.
-Since 2012 over 300 tech professionals — including startups, venture capitalists and executives have cycled 960km in three Paris to London rides to raise money for this fantastic charity.
+Since 2012 over 1,000 tech professionals — including startups, venture capitalists and executives have cycled over 6,000km to raise money for this fantastic charity.